 And although it’s not technically Pembrokeshire (it’s very much on the cusp), I can’t not mention The Cowshed at Cowpots.
 This fantastic pizzeria and ice cream parlour is located on a dairy farm in Whitland, just over the Carmarthenshire border.

 The pizzeria, which is housed in an old milking shed, serves delicious wood-fired fayre and dogs are very much welcome.
-A freshly-made ice cream from the family farm is the perfect way to round off your meal and you can choose from a range of unusual flavours from coconut to Jaffa cake.
-Farm Collie Maisie has the run of the 100-acre site, which will open its doors to campers later in 2018.
-Pizza, ice cream, open fields and a constant stream of playmates… what a life she must have!
+A freshly-made ice cream from the family-run farm is the perfect way to round off your meal.
+You can choose from a range of unusual flavours from coconut to Jaffa cake.
+Farm Collie Maisie has the run of the 100-acre site, which is also open to campers.

-WHERE SHOULD I STAY?
 Haven’s Kiln Park is a great budget option.
-The nautical-but-nice holiday park is a short drive from the lovely town of Tenby – or a 15-minute stroll along the beach.
+The nautical-but-nice holiday park is a short drive from Tenby – or a 15-minute stroll along the beach.
 Read my review of the site here.

-GET ME THERE: Travelling to Pembrokeshire is easy.
-By road, you can be in Wales in less than three hours from London – just get on the M4 and keep going to the end!
-You will then need to pick up the A48 and the A477 to take you to the heart of the county.
+Travelling to Pembrokeshire is easy.
+By road, you can be in Wales in less than three hours from London.
+Just get on the M4 and keep going to the end!
+You will then need to pick up the A48 and the A477 to get to the heart of the county.

-Great Western Railway services visit London Paddington, Reading, Bath, Bristol, Newport and Cardiff, from where you can easily pick up a connecting service to Pembrokeshire.
+Great Western Railway services visit London Paddington, Reading, Bath, Bristol, Newport and Cardiff.
+From these stations, you can easily pick up a connecting service to Pembrokeshire.
 There are also direct trains to Wales from many other major UK cities.
 Cardiff Airport, approximately 70 miles away, is the nearest major airport.